JetBrains/intellij-sdk-docs/topics/tutorials/run_configurations_tutorial.md

 </tldr>

-These series of steps show how to register and implement a simple [run configuration](run_configurations.md).
+This step-by-step guide shows how to register and implement a simple [run configuration](run_configurations.md).
 Run configurations are used to run internal and external processes from within IntelliJ Platform based products.

 Full implementation is available in the [code samples](%gh-sdk-samples%/run_configuration).